ObolNetwork/charon/testutil/compose/README.md

 The aim is for developers to be able to debug features and check functionality of clusters on their local machines.

-The `compose` command should be executed in a sequential steps:
+The `compose` command should be executed in sequential steps:
  1. `compose clean`: Cleans the compose directory of existing artifacts.
  1. `compose define`: Define the target cluster and how keys are to be created.
     1. It outputs `config.json` which is the compose config